 Penetration Testing

 Let’s get this out of the way: most of the real work isn’t even that glamorous.
 If you’re a business owner, you don’t want your site or network exposed by some bored teenager on a Friday night.
 That’s where pentesting comes in.
 Real pros run controlled attacks, then hand you a detailed report so you can fix issues before you become a headline.
+The Cybersecurity and Infrastructure Security Agency recommends regular penetration testing for all organizations handling sensitive data.

 Digital Forensics